alexdsbreslav/python_for_uxr/README.md

 I believe that the core functions of a user researcher are to design research studies, interact with users, intepret those interactions, and communicate insights to stakeholders.
 However, many parts of the user research process are hands-on, time consuming, and not reproducible.
 These day-to-day issues are exacerbated as research scales; when researchers want to ask more people more questions, the execution of the research quickly gets unwieldy.
 This means that on some projects, researchers may spend the more time cleaning and managing data by hand than anything else.

 If any of the following apply to you or your team, learning how to code could be very beneficial to your research:
-- I need to (or want to) interact with users using popular tools like Qualtrics or dscout.
+- I need to (or want to) interact with users using popular tools like Qualtrics, dScout, or UserZoom.
 - I need to (or want to) analyze user feedback from sources in our app, website, or product (e.g. intercept surveys).
 - My company collects user data (e.g. logging interactions with features) that would be useful for my research.
 - I need to (or want to) visualize data to communicate research findings to stakeholders.